Equivalences of Geometric Ergodicity of Markov Chains: Introduction

 \section{Introduction}

-The increasing importance of Markov chain Monte Carlo (MCMC) algorithms (see e.g.~\cite{handbook} and the many references therein) has focused attention on the rate of convergence of (time-homogeneous) Markov chains to their stationary distribution .
+The increasing importance of Markov chain Monte Carlo (MCMC) algorithms (see e.g.~\cite{handbook} and the many references therein) has focused attention on the rate of convergence of (time-homogeneous) Markov chains to their stationary distribution.
 While it is most useful to have explicit quantitative bounds on the distance to stationarity (see e.g.~\cite{Rosenthal2002,JonesHobert} and the references therein), qualitative convergence bounds are often more feasible to obtain.
-The most commonly-used qualitative convergence property is geometric ergodicity, i.e.\ exponentially fast convergence to stationarity, which has been widely studied (e.g.\ \cite{tierney1994markov,MeynTweedie,probsurv}).
+The most commonly-used qualitative convergence property is geometric ergodicity, i.e.\ exponentially fast convergence to stationarity, which has been widely studied (e.g.\ \cite{tierney1994markov,MeynTweedie,probsurv}), and indeed has become a {\it de facto} method of assessing the value of MCMC algorithms.

-In addition to fast convergence, geometric ergodicity also guarantees a Markov chain Central Limit Theorem (CLT), i.e.\ the convergence of scaled sums of functional values to a fixed normal distribution , for all functionals with finite $2+\delta$ moments \cite[Theorem~18.5.3]{ibragimov} (see also \cite{hobertregen}), or even just $2^{\rm nd}$ moments assuming reversibility \cite{hybrid}.
+In addition to fast convergence, geometric ergodicity also guarantees a Markov chain Central Limit Theorem (CLT), i.e.\ the convergence of scaled sums of functional values to a fixed normal distribution, for all functionals with finite $2+\delta$ moments \cite[Theorem~18.5.3]{ibragimov} (see also \cite{hobertregen}), or even just $2^{\rm nd}$ moments assuming reversibility \cite{hybrid}.
 Such CLTs are helpful for understanding the errors which arise from Monte Carlo estimation (see e.g.\ \cite{tierney1994markov, RTmet, jones2004markov}).
 However, geometric ergodicity and CLTs do not hold for all Markov chains nor all MCMC algorithms (see e.g.\ \cite{negclt} and \cite[Theorem 22]{probsurv}).

 For certain types of MCMC algorithms, geometric ergodicity is fairly well understood.
 For example, it is known that an Independence Sampler is geometrically ergodic if and only if its proposal density is bounded below by a constant multiple of the target density \cite{Liu1996}, and that the popular Random-Walk Metropolis algorithm is geometrically ergodic essentially if and only if its target distribution has exponentially light tails \cite{mengersen,RTmet}.
 However, for many other complicated Markov chains and MCMC algorithms, geometric ergodicity is not clear.